 Another image that I have a lot to say about is the Time Traveler’s Poker Game bringing together clues from three of my favorite time travel shows, Back to the Future III, Bill & Ted’s Excellent Adventure and Star Trek: TNG’s episode Time’s Arrow.
 What if these old west time travelers sat down to the same game of poker?
 I thought it would be fun to hang this piece in your home and have fun with your visitors seeing if they can guess where each prop came from.

 I’d love to meet you in person and chat about your favorite collectibles, pop culture props, and games to play.
 How do you spend your leisure time?
-Stay tuned to @AgeOwns on Instagram for more information as we get closer to the show.
+Stay tuned to @AgeOwns on Instagram for more information.